-Passwords must be at least seven characters long and contain at least one uppercase character, one lowercase character, one number and one special character.
-For example enG1and!.
+Passwords must be at least twelve characters long and contain at least one uppercase character, one lowercase character, one numerical character, and one symbolic character.
+For example Badg3rsSett!.

 Your password must not contain your username or have any ties to your personal information, such as your birthday or phone number.
 It is advised that your password is not based on a single word that can be found in the dictionary; a phrase or acronym is more secure.